 - Your project is priced by square inch or number of layers.

 To know more about component placing in KiCad, read how to place components in KiCad.

 Creation of footprints is based on the ground rules set by IPC.
 Different PCB editor tool has slightly different methods for this.
 But in general, the basic idea is the same even though layers are named differently in each tool.
 Once we have an outline of how it is done, this process becomes simple enough.

 If you have any queries regarding footprint generation then do let us know in the comment section.
 We will be happy to help.
+Try our new KiCad plugin to generate an instant quote without exiting the KiCad user interface.
 You can download our KiCad design guide to learn about creating component libraries, set up design rules, routing differential pairs, etc.